In Part 1 of this tutorial series, we explained the basics of using WordPress widgets.

 Step 4 – Add a Text widget.

-Add a Text widget to your sidebar in the location where your clickable button should display.
+Add a Text widget to your sidebar where you want the button to display.

 In the Available Widgets area, select the Text widget …